 Data science is transforming and benefitting eCommerce businesses immensely.
 And the good news is that it is ever-evolving.
 Tech experts are constantly trying to find new innovative ways to leverage the data collected.

 Thus, data science technologies are driving the phenomenal growth of the global E-commerce industry.
 This article outlines only 5 of the vital areas where data science is making an impact – there are even more avenues where it works to transform eCommerce businesses.

 [Related Article: Revolutionizing Visual Commerce with Computer Vision Models]

 If you own an eCommerce business, investing in data science technologies can drive your business growth.
 Ensure to keep yourself updated on the newest data science trends and developments and leverage on them.

 About the author:

-Gaurav Belani is a Senior SEO and Content Marketing Analyst at The 20 Media, a Content Marketing agency that specializes in data-driven SEO.
-He has more than seven years of experience in digital marketing and loves to write about content strategy, eCommerce business, and emerging technologies.
+Gaurav Belani is a senior SEO and content marketing analyst at Growfusely, a content marketing agency that specializes in data-driven SEO.
+He has more than seven years of experience in digital marketing and loves to read and write about education technology, AI, machine learning, data science, and other emerging technologies.
 In his spare time, he enjoys watching movies and listening to music.
-Connect with him on Twitter and LinkedIn.
+Connect with him on Linkedin and Twitter @belanigaurav.